Set-up guest Wi-Fi access at your business, engage online visitors and improve business performance through a single service.

 Wireless LAN Surveys & Planning

-With many years of wireless networking expertise, Innovative Dynamic Networks have the knowledge and know-how to design, install and maintain secure, 802.11 based high-performance wireless networks.
+With many years of wireless networking expertise, Innovative Dynamic Networks has the knowledge and know-how to design, install and maintain secure, 802.11 based high-performance wireless networks.
 We provide a full site survey and planning service to ensure you get the Wi-Fi coverage you need.
 We will produce a report on the physical, architectural, geographical and electrical limitations of the site and their effect on a planned wireless solution.

 Secure, reliable Wireless LAN networks